yrahal/udacity-sdcnd/t1-p5-vehicle_detection/writeup_template.md

-In the pipeline (cell #11 of the notebook), I used a heatmap to record detections in the current frame and combine it with the heatmaps from the previous 10 frames to create a thresholded heatmap from which I select only the cells that have more than 4 detections.
+In the pipeline (cell #11 of the notebook), I used a heatmap to record detections in the current frame and combine it with the heatmaps from the previous 10 frames to create a thresholded heatmap from which I select only the cells that have more than 3 detections.
 This reduces the false positives and insures a good detection for the car.
 I also use the `scipy.ndimage.measurements.label` to group bounding boxes from the same car.

+I also added a size filter to exclude tiny detection windows that have a size smaller than 32x32.

+I explored hard negative mining.
+In the last cell of the notebook, there's a snippet that uses the 6 test images and defines bounding boxes around cars, if there are any in the frame.
+It then creates bounding boxes over the whole frame and sorts them into cars/not_cars if there's a significant overlap with the manually identified bounding box.
+I fed this data back to the classifier but I had unexpected results.
+Although, intuitively it should have improved the detection, it made it less accurate on the video frames.
+So I ended up not using this method for the final video, but it's worth exploring in the context of a neural network classifier.

 Here are the heatmaps and labels for the example shown in the pipeline section above.